Davide Gaiotto: Biography

 Gaiotto won 1996 the silver medal as Italian participants in the International Mathematical Olympiad and 1995 gold medal at the International Physics Olympiad in Canberra.
 He was an undergraduate student at Scuola Normale Superiore in Pisa from 1996 to 2000.
-From 2004 to 2007 he was a post-doctoral researcher at Harvard University and then to 2011 the Institute for Advanced Study.
+He then moved to Princeton University, where for his graduate studies he worked under the supervision of Leonardo Rastelli, receiving his PhD in 2004.
+From 2004 to 2007 he was a post-doctoral researcher at Harvard University, and then from 2007 to 2011 at the Institute for Advanced Study.
 Since 2011 he has been working at the Perimeter Institute for Theoretical Physics in Waterloo, Ontario.

 He introduced new techniques in the study and design of four-dimensional (N = 2) supersymmetric conformal field theories.
 He constructed from M5-branes, which are wound around Riemann surfaces with punctures.
 This led to new insights into the dynamics of four-dimensional (supersymmetric) gauge theories.
 With Juan Maldacena he studied these gauge theories using the AdS/CFT correspondence.
-In 2010 he had with Yuji Tachikawa and Luis Alday, developed the AGT correspondence (named after the authors), a duality in the 6D (2,0) superconformal field theory with compactification on a surface to a conformal field theory on the surface (Liouville field theory).
+In 2008, he as well as Gregory Moore and Andrew Neitzke gave an alternative construction of the Ooguri–Vafa metric, which was first constructed with the Gibbons–Hawking ansatz.
+In 2010, together with Yuji Tachikawa and Luis Alday, he developed the AGT correspondence (named after the authors), a duality in the 6D (2,0) superconformal field theory with compactification on a surface to a conformal field theory on the surface (Liouville field theory).